 OPTIONAL #4: Up to 1 tablespoon ground Chia seeds for cats who need more fiber

-- All meat should be frozen for 72 hours to kill parasitic cysts and worm larvae prior to feeding and treated with diluted GSE.
+- All meat should be pre-frozen and treated with diluted GSE.

 - Cut organ meats into bite-size chunks.
 If not using ground, chunks should be minced into appropriate size for kittens or cats with dental problems (Note: this means tiny); larger chunks may be fed to healthy adults.